Requests are available to collaborators and regular and external users on Business, Enterprise, and Wrike for Marketers accounts.

 - For Marketing: create requests for creative materials, blog posts, or one pagers.

 - For IT: create requests for new hardware, to report software problems, or to ask for access to company software.

 - For Human Resources: create requests for new hire desk setup, new job postings, or candidate referrals.

 - For Developers: create requests for bug reports, new product features, or technical help.

-All Wrike users can access published Requests through the Workspace.
-Read below to learn about how non-Wrike users can submit requests.
+All Wrike users can access published requests through the workspace.
+Go to the External Request Forms page to learn how non-Wrike users can submit requests.

-- Click the plus sign 1 in the Workspace's upper left-hand corner.
-If you are part of multiple accounts you'll be prompted to select an account.
+- Click the plus sign 1 in the workspace's upper left-hand corner.

 - Click "Request".
 2